-It’s usually a good idea to cover the tree in netting before attaching it to your car to prevent any loose branches from snapping off.
+It’s usually a good idea to cover the tree in netting before attaching it to your car to prevent loose branches from snapping off.
 If you are attaching the tree to the roof of your vehicle, always mount the tree with the top facing towards the back.
 This is the best position to cut down on wind resistance.

 Lastly, go slow!
-The faster you drive the more likely the tree is to come loose.
+The faster you drive, the more likely the tree is to come loose.
 Take your time and avoid highways if at all possible.
 Don’t forget to keep an eye out for any low clearance warnings!

 Christmas tree owners who also have young children or pets also need to be aware of the very real danger that a falling tree poses.
-Depending on the size of your christmas tree, that’s a lot of weight that can unexpectedly come crashing down.
+Depending on the size of your Christmas tree, that’s a lot of weight that can unexpectedly come crashing down.

 Christmas trees are a time-honored tradition and can really bring the holiday spirit into the home.
 However, bringing wildlife indoors always comes with risks.
-That’s why it’s so important to follow these simple steps to make sure you can enjoy your christmas tree, without any accidents.
+That’s why it’s so important to follow these simple steps to make sure you can enjoy your Christmas tree without any accidents.